0x2bc/council/Council_Term_36_Plan[0x2bc-0.008].md

 - [Social media content management](https://www.notion.so/Social-media-content-management-3a0d34684838453a98d22e390ca17c35?pvs=21) → [KR1.3]
     - hire content/twitter manager
     - start hosting weekly Spaces on JoystreamDAO & join one external X spaces → [KR1.5]

-    > 0x2bc: Despite the DAO budget cuts, hiring Twitter and Content managers is `essential` and shouldn't be delayed or affected by the budget reductions
-    >
 - Partner with one high-profile youtuber driving ypp sign-ups → [KR1.8]

 **Ongoing Activities**